Dr Marina Baldissera Pacchetti

 I am a Research Fellow in Climate Information for Adaptation.
 I work with an interdisciplinary group to develop a framework for climate information for adaptation.
 The fellowship is supported by the Economic and Social Research Council’s Centre for Climate Change Economics and Policy which is co-hosted by the University of Leeds and the London School of Economics.

-My philosophical research is about scientific methodology, and in particular how scientists build mathematical models to acquire knowledge about complex systems in the world.
+My philosophical research is about scientific methodology, and in particular how scientists apply mathematics to acquire knowledge about complex systems in the world.
 Typical questions I am interested in exploring are: How do scientists choose and identify phenomena of interest?
-What kind of assumptions are used to build models of phenomena, and how are they justified?
+What kind of assumptions are used to build mathematical models of phenomena, and how are they justified?

 I am also interested in the social and political aspects of climate science, such as issues at the intersection of epistemology, environmental ethics and public policy.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>